swostikpati/Typerrr/README.md

 • The highscore page (containing the top 10 high scores obtained by sorting the database based on total winds in descending order ) is updated at the end of every race to get the most recent stats.

 • The end screen also gives the user the option to enter another race.
-If they choose to do this, the server puts them in another room to race.
+If they choose to do this, the server puts them in another room to race

 Run the following code:
 ```